Joloupo/Global-Temperature-Evolution/README.md

 Order (3, 1, 1):

-Justification: By analyzing the Autocorrelation Function (ACF) and Partial Autocorrelation Function (PACF) plots of your time series data, we can identify the underlying structure of the data.
+Justification: The differencing factor d should be kept at 1 since there’s a clear trend and non-stationary data.
+By analyzing the Autocorrelation Function (ACF) and Partial Autocorrelation Function (PACF) plots of your time series data, we can identify the underlying structure of the data.

 The q parameter is the number of significant lags in the ACF plot that "cut off" abruptly, identified as the number os values before droping to the blue area, q=2.